r3lik/socketz/README.md

 State replication
 -----------------
 To achieve this, we can implement state persistence of connected clients across the cluster with `etcd`.
-To add fault tolerance, we would run multiple instances/containers of the k/v store behind `HAProxy`.
+To addfault tolerance, we would run multiple instances/containers of the k/v store behind `HAProxy`.
 The python `requests` library can be used to update/remove connected clients using the `etcd` api.
 This would replace the existing set that is unaware of another servers' state.